Automate Social Media Posts with AI (The Lean Way)

 The prompt that actually works:

-Here’s the exact prompt structure I use - because generic prompts produce generic content.
-This one is engineered for engagement:
+Here’s the prompt structure I use - generic prompts produce generic content.
+This one is shaped around platform conventions and voice:

 {